kaiomagalhaes/kaiomagalhaes.github.io/aboutme.md

-My first software never went to production because three months after I drop out from that college and from the University only to enter again, but for Software Engineer this time.
+My first software never went to production because three months after I drop out from that college and from the University only to enter again, but for a Software Engineer Bachelor this time.

-By then I've worked with a lot of projects in a lot of different languages like PHP, C#, Java, Groovy and Ruby.
+By then I've worked with a lot of projects in a lot of different languages like PHP, C#, Java, Javascript, Groovy and Ruby.

-With a lot of frameworks like: Grails, Rails and NodeJS.
+With a lot of frameworks like: Grails, Rails, React and NodeJS.

 For a lot of plataforms like: Desktop, WEB, Android and Hololens.